Nine Raters, One Index: Carrying LLM Disagreement into Labour-Market Estimates: Construction of GAISI

 \subsection{Task-Level Scoring}

-Building on EMMR, we classify job tasks' exposure to generative AI using commercial LLMs, adapting their approach to the UK context and the structure of SES.
-Our objective was to estimate the probability that generative AI could meaningfully augment each SES task within a specific occupational setting.
+Building on EMMR, this section describes the process of scoring tasks within their occupational context and steps taken to aggregate those scores to the level of jobs.
+We classify job tasks' exposure to generative AI using commercial LLMs.
+The objective was to estimate the probability that generative AI could meaningfully augment each SES task within a specific occupational setting.